Religion in early Virginia: Early missionaries

 Religious leaders in England felt they had a duty as missionaries to bring Christianity (or more specifically, the religious practices and beliefs of the Church of England, in contrast to the Latin incursion of Central and South America), to the Native Americans.

 There was an assumption that their own "mistaken" spiritual beliefs were largely the result of a lack of education and literacy since the Powhatan did not have a need for a written language.
-Therefore, teaching them these skills would logically result in what the English saw as "enlightenment" in their religious practices, and bring them into the fold of the church, which was part of the government, and hence, a form of control.
+Therefore, teaching them these skills would logically result in what the English saw as "enlightenment" in their religious practices, and bring them into the fold of the church.
 One of the earliest of these missionaries was Reverend Alexander Whitaker, who served from 1611 until his death in 1616.
-Efforts in the early 17th century to establish a school for the Virginia Indians at Henricus were abandoned following the Indian Massacre of 1622, and would not come about for another century.
+Efforts in the early 17th century to establish a school for the Virginia Indians at Henricus were abandoned following the Indian massacre of 1622 with the killing of a large number of the immigrant population by the Powhatan and subscent retaliations by the colonists, and would not come about for another century.

 Apart from the Nansemond tribe, which had converted in 1638, and a few isolated individuals over the years, the other Powhatan tribes as a whole did not fully convert to Christianity until 1791.